Full Professor, ENIT (National School of Engineering in Tarbes)

 Micky Rakotondrabe was the UFC-best phd thesis finalist (2006); obtained the IEEE ICARCV-2006 best paper award finalist, the IEEE CASE-2011 best application paper award finalist, the Romanian-Scientific-Activity-Award (shared with a Romanian colleague) in november 2011, the MARSS 2019 best paper award finalist.
 He holds the French Excellence-Activities-Award (PES/PEDR) since October 2011.
 Micky Rakotondrabe participated to the control of the French-team mobile microrobot that holds the IEEE-NIST Mobile Microrobot International Challenge Awards several times (1st prize on speed in 2010, in 2011 and in 2012).
 In july 2011, Micky Rakotondrabe obtained a CNRS-delegation award for one year (2011-2012).
 In 2013, the paper 'Complete open loop control of hysteretic, creeped and oscillating piezoelectric cantilever', was among the 5 most cited papers of the IEEE Transactions on Automation Science and Engineering of the year.

 Micky Rakotondrabe is co-inventor of several patents, and co-editor of the book "Signal measurement and estimation techniques issues in the micro/nano world", edited book, Springer - Verlag, ISBN 978-1-4419-9945-0, August 2011, and editor of the book "Smart materials-based actuators at the micro/nano-scale: characterization, control and applications", edited book, Springer - Verlag, New York, ISBN 978-1-4614-6683-3, april 2013.
-He has organized several workshops and tutorials on design, control or signal estimation in mechatronic systems working at the microscale or for precise positioning: at IEEE-ICRA-2009 (Kobé, Japan), IEEE-ICRA-2010 (Anchorage Alaska USA), IEEE-ICRA-2011 (Shanghai China), IEEE-CASE-2011 (Triesta Italy), IEEE/ASME-AIM-2014 (Besançon France), MICNON-2018 (Guadalajara Mexico), and IFAC-WC-2020 (Berlin Germany), and IEEE-IROS-2021 (Prague Czech Republic).
+He has organized several workshops and tutorials on design, control or signal estimation in mechatronic systems working for microscale, for precise positioning or for interaction: at IEEE-ICRA-2009 (Kobé, Japan), IEEE-ICRA-2010 (Anchorage Alaska USA), IEEE-ICRA-2011 (Shanghai China), IEEE-CASE-2011 (Triesta Italy), IEEE/ASME-AIM-2014 (Besançon France), MICNON-2018 (Guadalajara Mexico), IFAC-WC-2020 (Berlin Germany), and IEEE-IROS-2021 (Prague Czech Republic).
 He was visiting professor at the University of Texas at Arlington (UTA, 1month, November 2011) where he has held at the same time a guest lecturer position on MicroRobots Control, and visiting researcher at the University of Newcastle Australia (a quarter, 2012).
 He did several short term visiting (between one week and one month) in various Universities/Institutes for research and teaching purposes: Memorial University of Newfoundland in St John's NF Canada, Texas A & M in Doha Qatar, USTO in Oran Algeria, UANL in Monterrey Mexico, CIO in Leon Mexico, DeKUT in Nyeri Kenya, Univ of Yaoundé 1 in Yaoundé Cameroon.